Applicable to Microsoft Office 365, 2019 and older. Windows operating Systems.

-First off, let us create a backup of your original presentation, so you can always come back to it if needed:
+First off, we’ll go ahead and create a backup of the original presentation, so you can always come back to it if needed:

-Save your presentation using a different file name, say MyPresentationMacro, and make sure to pick the file format .pptm (Powerpoint Macro presentatio) as your file type.
+- Save your presentation using a different file name, say MyPresentationwithMacros, and make sure to pick the file format .pptm (Powerpoint Macro presentation) as your file type.

 Your next step would be to insert your VBA code snippet into a Visual Basic for Applications Project Module.
 Follow the instructions below: